Saturday night, 24 October 1998, PM

 Still worth it.
 It’s always worth it standing up to bullies.

 GM: Jacob isn’t around much.
-It’s several days later because the only other adult in the house, a 30something African-American woman, gives Sylvie the Gameboy back and apologizes.
+It’s several days before the only other adult in the house, a 30something African-American woman, gives Sylvie the Gameboy back.
+She apologizes.
 It’s got a tooth-like dent near the screen, but still works.

 Victoria: She takes it, thanking the woman awkwardly.